silvacms/documentation/source/test/silvabrowser.rst

      ``get_addform_title()``, ``get_listing_h2()``,
      ``get_tabs_named()``, ``get_middlegroung_buttons()``.

-   .. function:: login()
+   .. function:: login(username='manager', password='secret', url=None)

+     :param username: username used to login.
+     :param password: password used to login.
+     :param url: base URL where to ask authentification.

-     Login to the SMI
+     Login to the SMI.

    .. function:: logout()

-     Logout of the SMI
+     Logout of the SMI.

    .. function:: make_content()

      Makes content of a specific type as a specific user, with one or more fields filled in.

-   .. function:: make_default_content()
+   .. function:: make_default_content(content_type)

+     :param content_type: content type of object to create.

+     Create a content of ``content_type`` with default parameters in fields.

-   .. function:: open_file()
+   .. function:: open_file(filename)

-     Format the path to data/ for test files.
+     :param filename: filename to open.

+     Open a file located in the current sub-directory ``data``, and return it.

    .. function:: select_addable()